Platane/wordle-bot/README.md

 ## Automation

-The bot launch a browser instance with pupetteer and acts like a regular user.
+The bot launches a browser instance with pupetteer and acts like a regular user.

+It runs every day at 9 GMT, thanks to [github action cron job](.github/solve-daily.yml).

 ## Solver